 Believe it or not, a lot of people end up more dehydrated in the dead of winter than in the heat of summer.
 There are several pretty valid reasons why.
 First of all, our blood vessels constrict when we’re cold, allowing us to conserve heat, and that’s good, but it can also prevent us from feeling thirsty.
 When your body feels all warm and fuzzy, you may not feel parched enough to chug from your CamelBack.
 Plus, with that puffy North Face coat, 2 sweaters, scarf, gloves, beanie, two pairs of jeans and winter boots, we carry around some extra weight in winter, and that can mean using up our stores of water faster.

 Many of us love winter sports like skiing and snowboarding (or hardcore mountaineering like Brette Harrington), and hang out in higher altitudes than normal through the winter season.
-High altitude has important impacts on hydration, because with lower air pressure, sweat can “turn right into vapor” according to one Colorado doctor, interviewed by CNN.
+High altitude has important impacts on hydration, because with lower air pressure, sweat evaporates quicker from your skin, reducing a key signal to replenish your hydration.

 Combined with the low humidity of most high altitude areas, low air pressure means you need more water to keep yourself properly hydrated.

 Many people find it harder to notice the signs of dehydration during winter.
-Here are some signs to look out for while your shredding the gnar.
+Here are some signs to look out for while your hitting the slopes.

 Shortness of Breath